USA Science and Engineering Festival

 Bi-annual science festival in the U.S.

-The USA Science & Engineering Festival is a bi-annual science festival held in Washington, D.C.
+The USA Science & Engineering Festival is a biennial science festival held in Washington, D.C.
 Founded in 2010 by Larry Bock, the festival is the largest celebration of science, technology, engineering, and mathematics (STEM) disciplines in the United States.
 The inaugural event was held on October 10–24, 2010, the second festival was April 27–29, 2012, the third festival was April 24–27, 2014, the fourth festival was April 16–17, 2016, and the fifth festival was April 7–8, 2018.

-Past festivals
+Organization History

 2010 Festival

 The 2010 festival lasted for two weeks and culminated with an October 23–24 Expo on the National Mall.
 The Expo featured interactive hands-on science activities presented by over 550 U.S. science and engineering organizations.
 125 universities/research institutes, 125 professional science societies, 50 government agencies, 30 high tech and life science companies and 150 informal science outreach organizations participated in the festival.